Speaker: John Kovacik - PE, Industrial Control Equipment, UL

 In today’s global economy, reducing time and cost to market is critical.
 And with the rising demand for EMRs, understanding applicable standards, as well as necessary testing and certification requirements, can help streamline global market entry.

 UL 508, Standard for Industrial Control Equipment, has evolved its U.S. based requirements for electromechanical relays to a harmonized international standard, IEC/UL 61810-1, Standard for Electromechanical Elementary Relays.
-This educational webinar will cover the current and future state of the new Standard, which is harmonized with IEC, as well as discuss the overall implementation plan of the UL 508 Standard transition.
+This educational webinar covers the current and future state of the new Standard, which is harmonized with IEC, as well as discuss the overall implementation plan of the UL 508 Standard transition.
 Gaining a better understanding of the transition will help prepare you for successful market entry.

 - Understand UL's first international electromechanical relay Standard, how the Standard aligns with its companion IEC standard and how you can transition your certification to the new harmonized Standard, IEC/UL 61810-1